munrocreations/own-it-quick/README.md

 ![ui](Graphics\ui.jpg)
 For more detail on the installation using docker, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/installation/docker/index.html?highlight=docker) in the ownCloud documentation.

+<h3 id="account">Add User Accounts</h3>

+For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html#creating-a-new-user) in the ownCloud documentation.

 <h3 id="connect">Enable Users to Connect to the ownCloud Server</h3>
 Enable users to connect to the Owncloud server using the server's IP address and port 8080

-<h3 id="account">Add User Accounts</h3>

-For more detail, see [this topic](https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html#creating-a-new-user) in the ownCloud documentation.
-.
+Provide each user with a user account name.

 <h2 id="user">ownCloud User Access</h2>

 <h3 id="desktop">Desktop</h3>